sophiagut/Bosch-Internship-UBC-Students/readme.md

 NOTE: You will not be able ot find any information about the city link online.
 This is a service we usually learn about when we arrive.
 However we belive it should be known beforehand as it would have changed the location we live at. <a href="https://www.instagram.com/klingelreisen/p/BpFZSM1nGyR/"> City-Link-beautiful-picture-found-online </a>

-NOTE2: I only know it for Bosch Renningen but I bet other location will have something similar.
+NOTE2: I only know about Bosch Renningen but I bet other location will have something similar.
+Feel free to contact (try) other interns at other location to ask for it.
+If it exist, feel free to contact me so I can edit the document.

 <h4 id="splr"> 2.2.2 SPLTr </h4>